usnistgov/BF/content/en/Info/BF Classes/_DAT/TCV.md

 	</tr>
 	<tr>
 			<td>Mechanism </td>
-	<td>Mechanism operation attribute type – Shows how the operation code is performed.</td>
+	<td>Mechanism operation attribute type – Shows how the operation is performed.</td>
 	</tr>
 	<tr>
 			<td>   Pass In </td>
-	<td>Pass In operation attribute – The operation is via "in" arguments' values to a function/ operator.</td>
+	<td>Pass In operation attribute – The operation is via in arguments' values to a function/ operator.</td>
 	</tr>
 	<tr>
 			<td>   Pass Out </td>
-	<td>Pass Out operation attribute – The operation is via "out" or "in/out" arguments' values or a return value to a function/ operator.</td>
+	<td>Pass Out operation attribute – The operation is via out or in/out arguments' values or a return value to a function/ operator.</td>
 	</tr>
 	<tr>
 			<td>Source Code </td>
-	<td>Source Code operation attribute type – Shows where the operation code is in software or firmware.</td>
+	<td>Source Code operation attribute type – Shows where the operation code resides within the software, firmware, or circuit logic code.</td>
 	</tr>
 	<tr>
 			<td>   Codebase </td>